-If you are required to file a U.S. income tax return for the year, file Form 1040NR after the end of the year.
+If you are required to file a U.S. income tax return for the year, file Form 1040NR or Form 1040NR-EZ after the end of the year.
 You have to file this form whether or not you owe more tax or are entitled to a refund of tax paid.
-Treat the tax you paid with Form 1040-C as a credit against the tax on Form 1040NR.
+Treat the tax you paid with Form 1040-C as a credit against the tax on your income tax return.